wp-plugins/jumpple/readme.txt

 Stable tag: 1.0.1

-Jumpple Security web monitor service, protects your website against technical, content or any other issues that may occur.
+Jumpple protects your website against technical, content or any other issues that may occur.

 == Description ==